ntucker/prime-reportstream/prime-router/docs/getting-started/KDoc.md

 Kotlin's documentation generation language is called *KDoc*.
 Basic information can be found [here](https://kotlinlang.org/docs/kotlin-doc.html).
-There are three things to keep in mind when writing/editing KDoc comments in your code.
+There are a few things to keep in mind when writing/editing KDoc comments in your code.

 ### KDoc comments look *almost* like standard comments
 ```